GoshgarIsmayilov/PMTBS/README.md

 has been successfully integrated into many real-world applications.
 In recent years, bartering for the exchange of tokenized assets  on blockchains has been been receiving attention.
 In this paper, we have addressed the privacy-preserving ascending auction-based multi-token bartering problem on blockchain where the user balances and user bids are private.
 For the given problem, we have proposed the _PMTBS_ protocol (i.e. Privacy-preserving Multi-Token Bartering System) utilizing commitments, asymmetric encryptions and zero-knowledge proofs.
-The protocol supports both privacy-preserving multi-token transfer through \textit{depositing token} and \textit{withdrawing token} stages; and privacy-preserving multi-token bartering through \textit{(re)proposing bid}, \textit{submitting bid aggregation}, \textit{verifying bid aggregation} and \textit{bartering token} stages.
-The protocol is analyzed based on the security and scalability perspectives including the computational, communicational and storage overheads.
+The protocol supports both privacy-preserving multi-token transfer through _depositing token_ and _withdrawing token_ stages; and privacy-preserving multi-token bartering through _(re)proposing bid_, _submitting bid aggregation_, _verifying bid aggregation_ and _bartering token_ stages.
+The protocol is analyzed
+based on the security and scalability perspectives including the computational, communicational and storage overheads.
 For the experimental study, the performance of the protocol is measured based on the blockchain gas costs and the zero-knowledge proof generation and verification times.